netelder/first_app/Ruby Version Manager in Mountain Lion.md

 a user account on my wife's Mac and started installing applications and customizing my environment so I could do some Rails work.
 Just a few days before we left I ran into problems with my old directions.
 There were issues with `yaml`.
 I was on OS 10.7 with Xcode 4.3 but I had been on Xcode 4.2 on my machine when I originally installed `[rvm]`.
 I did not like all the different solutions out there so I put off doing any work over vacation.

 During vacation [Mountain Lion] was released.
 When I returned I decided to [update my computer] with a clean install of [Mountain Lion].
-A clean install can, if done correctly, can zap all the old bad stuff while still preserving your data.
+A clean install can, if done correctly,  zap all the old bad stuff while still preserving your data.
 This took over a week of trying because of issues I had with iWork '09 but more important with deciding between `rbenv` and `[rvm]` ([RubyMine] works with both).
 I would try something and rather than try to back out I would erase the disk and start over only transferring my user files and computer/network settings from my backup disk.

 Finally I found the magic sauce and, am embarrassed to say, it was too easy.